Best StairMaster Playlist: Match BPM To Your Climbing Pace

 What BPM is best for stairmaster workouts?

 There isn't one magic number because it depends entirely on your climbing level.
-For light warm-up climbing at levels 3–5, aim for 100–120 BPM.
-For moderate intensity like the popular 25-7-2 routine at levels 6–8, 120–140 BPM is the range to target.
-For high-intensity or HIIT stair sessions at levels 9–12, push it up to 140–160 BPM.
+For light warm-up climbing at levels 1–4 (20-45 SPM), aim for 40-90 BPM and step on the half-beat.
+For moderate intensity like the popular 25-7-2 routine at levels 5–8 (50-75 SPM), 100–150 BPM is the range to target using half-time stepping.
+For high-intensity metabolic stair sessions at levels 9–13, push your pace to 80-110 SPM and match it with 80-110 BPM music, stepping on every single beat.
 The goal is matching the beat to your actual stepping cadence so your body syncs naturally rather than fighting the rhythm.

 Does music actually help on the stairmaster?